Small-business AI consulting · Updated August 16, 2026

 Find your biggest leak before you buy anything.

-Tell us about your business and book a free consult.
-We’ll count the missed calls and cold leads, tell you honestly whether AI is worth it yet, and if it is — hand you a written plan with a fixed price.
-No obligation either way.
+Tell us about your business and request a free consult.
+We’ll map the available evidence, identify what still needs a baseline, and tell you honestly whether a bounded AI workflow is worth testing.
+If it is, you get a written scope and price.